macOS High Sierra Preview

 These changes are certainly not in the same league as the changes that arrived in macOS Sierra, but there are still a few gems that should make this a worthwhile release.
 We’ll go through them below and explain what excites us (and what doesn’t).

 First up, Safari.
 This update to Apple’s web browser seems to be another nail in the advertising coffin.
-You won’t see (or hear) auto playing videos, you won’t see bike ads following you around just because you looked for a new bike on Amazon, and if a website supports it, you’ll see a Safari Reader version of the page you are viewing with all the ads stripped out.
+You will be able to see your preferences so that you never see (or hear) auto playing videos, you won’t see bike ads following you around just because you looked for a new bike on Amazon, and if a website supports it, you can choose to automatically see a Safari Reader version of the page you are viewing with all the ads stripped out.

 We appreciate that everyone hates ads, but they are still a part of the revenue of many websites (although far less so these days).
 We hope that the advertising industry reflects on the fact that by making ads so intrusive they have basically caused their own downfall.